What will this policy do?

 In parallel with the Employment Land and Economic Development Evidence Study we commissioned the Greater Cambridge Housing and Employment Relationships Report to understand the relationship between future jobs and housing growth.
 These studies found that planning for the standard method housing figure set by government would not support the number of jobs expected to arise between 2020 and 2041.
 Planning for this housing figure would risk increasing the amount of longer distance commuting into Greater Cambridge, with the resulting impacts on climate change and congestion.

 We consider that our objectively assessed need for housing for 2020-2041 is the number associated with the most likely future level of jobs: this is a figure of 44,400 homes.
-This assumes that all the additional homes generated by forecast jobs above those supported by the Standard Method will be provided in full within Greater Cambridge.
+This assumes that all the additional homes generated by forecast jobs above those supported by the will be provided in full within Greater Cambridge.

 Our housing and jobs evidence are based upon pre-COVID-19 data.
 We know that COVID-19 is continuing to have a very significant impact on many aspects of our lives, including on where and how we live and work, and that this is likely to have implications for long term planning.
 However, at this time it is very difficult to estimate the long-term effects.
-We have considered at an initial high-level the potential impacts of COVID-19 on the economy of Greater Cambridge, to inform this Preferred Options consultation.
+We have considered at an initial high-level the potential impacts of COVID-19 on the economy of Greater Cambridge, to inform this First Proposals consultation.
 Evidence will be prepared to consider the potential longer-term quantitative impacts of COVID-19 prior to the Draft Plan stage to ensure that we understand any implications for the objectively assessed need for jobs and homes for the plan.

 In establishing the amount of housing to be planned for, national policy requires us to take into account any needs that cannot be met within neighbouring areas, as well as needs arising in Greater Cambridge.
 At this point in the plan making process no neighbouring authorities have asked us to consider taking some of their housing need.
 Equally, we are not currently asking neighbouring authorities to take any of our own needs.